QuestBridge Applicants

 • Cornell QuestBridge Supplement, which should be completed via your Applicant Portal after Cornell has received your QuestBridge application

-• portfolio or design supplement if required by the college/school/program you're applying to
+• A design supplement, portfolio, or resume if required by the college/school/program you're applying to

 • Financial aid application materials